 We are a preschool.
 Our daily schedule and curriculum is flexible to accomodate the different ages and stages of development of children.

 The morning is our primary preschool session.
-At present we are not offering afternoons, but if there is enough interest we may do that.
-The afternoons are more for music and movement, and free play occupies most of the time, with teacher observation, conversations and interaction.
-The morning preschool activities, craft projects and lessons are laid out and discussed, but not in the formal sense, as kids are tired and less attentive in the afternoons.
+At present we are offering an extended day until 3 p.m..
+The afternoons are a quiet time, as the younger children are taking naps.
+Free play occupies most of the time, with play dough, drawing, painting, puzzles and reading.
+There is more one-on-one time with each student, teacher observation, conversations and interaction.
+The morning preschool activities, craft projects and lessons are reviewed and discussed, but not in the formal “classroom” sense, as kids are tired and less attentive in the afternoons.

 “Maybe because it doesn’t have wax.”

 “Maybe because it was lighter.
 Little feathers are way heavier than big feathers.”

 “What is different about it when it’s wet?”